 Roads of the City:

-The roads of the city were classified into seven categories known as the ‘V7 system’.
+City roads are classified into seven categories, known as the ‘V7 system’.

 - V1- Inter-state roads (which connecting Chandigarh city to the other cities or towns).

 - V2- Major boulevard (Wide streets in a Town or Major Road)

 - V3- Sectors Definers (Roads which defines each Sector)

 - V4- Shopping streets with Residential Units The concept of shopping streets in Chandigarh is all the shops are on the Ground Floor and the residential on First Floor.
 This is because shops can be protected from sunlight and rain.
 It provides an easy accessibility covered pathway for the people.

 - V7- Footpaths or Pedestrian Paths and Cycle Tracks

 - The city was planned by the two Indian town planners Prakash M. Apte and H. K. Mewada.